Spatial Joins & Proximity Filters

 graph TD

-J["Spatial Join · Index Scan<br/>ST_Intersects(Envelope(p.geom), Envelope(z.geom))<br/>~1.48M rows · 89 ms"] --> P["Projection<br/>~1.18M rows · 142 ms"]
+J["Spatial Join · Index Scan<br/>ST_Within(p.geom, z.geom)<br/>~1.18M rows · 89 ms"] --> P["Projection<br/>id, zone_id"]

 Diagnostic Boundaries:

-• If Timing on the join operator exceeds 500ms for <500k rows, the R-tree failed to build due to memory pressure or fragmented geometry inputs.
+• If timing on the join operator exceeds 500ms for <500k rows, the R-tree failed to build due to memory pressure or fragmented geometry inputs.
 Force index materialization by wrapping inputs in CREATE TEMP TABLE ...
 AS SELECT ... before joining.

 • For deeper tuning of envelope strategies and index utilization thresholds, consult Optimizing Point-in-Polygon Queries in DuckDB.